devrawl/stratosmining/docs/sds-node-suspended-bad-performance.md

 Usually if the issue is on your end (second case), you need to make sure that port 18081 (or whatever port you setup in config) is not firewalled.
 Also, if you are behind a router, you need to forward port 18081 to whatever local ip you're running SDS on.

 !!! info ""
-    Read about how to port forward or unfirewall your connection in the <a href="https://stratosmining.info/howto-install-stratos-sds-node/" target="_blank"> SDS Node Tutorial</a>
+    Read about how to port forward or unfirewall your connection in the <a href="https://stratosmining.info/howto-setup-port-forward-firewall/" target="_blank">Port Forward Overview</a>.